What is guerilla marketing? Tips and advice to boost your strategy.

 Types of guerilla marketing options to explore.

-As with any marketing tactic, it’s important to tailor your guerilla marketing strategy to suit your brand.
-What works for one business might not work for another – it all depends on your industry, audience and the products and services you provide.
+As with any marketing tactic, it’s important to tailor your guerilla strategy to suit your brand.
+What works for one business might not work for another – it all depends on your industry, your audience and the products and services you provide.

-Street Marketing.
+Street marketing.

-Ambient Marketing.
+Ambient marketing.

 Ambient marketing uses visual methods that draw on the context of their environment to elicit a reaction.
 For example, you might place your logo or a poster somewhere people might not expect to see marketing materials.
 The purpose of the ad itself and the use of space are often thought-provoking or ironic.
 This could include places like bathrooms, buses and billboards.

-Viral Marketing.
+Viral marketing.

 Viral marketing relies on social media interactions to spread content and campaigns, which would have traditionally travelled through word of mouth.
-Brands utilise the rapport between themselves and their audience and lean on this to encourage further engagement outside of their usual target demographics
+Brands utilise the rapport between themselves and their audience and lean on this to encourage further engagement outside of their usual target demographics.

-Stealth Marketing.
+Stealth marketing.

 Stealth marketing uses subtle techniques to advertise products and services to people, without them realising they’re being advertised to.
 A classic example of this would be product placements in film or TV.
 Today, a more common use of this technique is influencer marketing, where people naturally discuss and recommend products they’ve been paid to promote.
-Though it’s important to adhere to the relevant ad regulations and disclosures within the content.
+However, it’s important to adhere to the relevant ad regulations and disclosures within the content.

 Free samples for guerilla marketing tactics.